istio/istio.io/_blog/2018/v1alpha3-routing.md

 testing, add timeouts and circuit breakers, and more, all without changing the application code itself.

-While this functionality has proven to be a very compelling part of Istio, user feedback has also shown that this API does have some shortcoming, specifically when using it manage very large applications containing thousands of services, and when working with protocols other than HTTP.
+While this functionality has proven to be a very compelling part of Istio, user feedback has also shown that this API does have some shortcoming, specifically when using it to manage very large applications containing thousands of services, and when working with protocols other than HTTP.
 Furthermore, the use of Kubernetes `Ingress` resources to configure external traffic has proven to be woefully insufficient for our needs.